PH Soil Meters

 Lobster Plant Ponytail Jungle Flame

-Marguerite Blue Radiator Plant Kalachoe
+Marguerite Blue Radiator Plant Kalanchoe

 Mimicry Plant Sea Urchin Ladies Tresses